 San Josef Bay & Cape Scott

-A destination for many west coast day trippers, the hike out to San Joseph Bay is ideal.
-Only 2.5 km long, trail is well-maintained, averaging most 45 minutes to arrive on the sandy shores of the beach.
+A destination for many west coast day-trippers, the hike out to San Joseph Bay is ideal.
+Only 2.5 km long, the trail is well-maintained, averaging almost 45 minutes to arrive on the sandy shores of the beach.
 With its expansive view and seemingly never-ending shoreline, San Joesph Bay offers kilometers of beach to comb and explore.
-Sea stacks, sea caves and tidepools await discovery with the low tide.
-Watch for the blow of whales on the horizon, and signs of other local wildlife including black bears, black tailed deer, cougars, and even coastal wolves.
+Sea stacks, sea caves, and tidepools await discovery with the low tide.
+Watch for the blow of whales on the horizon, and signs of other local wildlife including black bears, black-tailed deer, cougars, and even coastal wolves.
 Overnight camping is permitted.